Frequently Asked Questions

 The purpose of homework in middle school should be to reinforce and/or give practice with material taught in class and is intended to be done by the student with minimal assistance from parents.
 Most homework at McClure should be work completion of daily practice, if your student has not already completed in school.
 Parents should not expect homework from each class every day as most assignments are completed with direct teacher guidance in the classroom.
 Homework varies by classroom and by grade-level.
 Students are to read 30 minutes daily.

-How does one keep track of classwork and homework?
+How do students keep track of classwork and homework?

 Teachers post homework assignments and grades on the Seattle School District’s online tools Schoology and The Source.
 Students are encouraged to use paper or online tools to track assignments and due dates.